 The seed holds all the parts of the tree as well as the nutrients it needs to get started.
 Given the proper conditions, soil, water, temperature, it sprouts into a tiny seeding.
 After only a few weeks you will see a miniature tree, complete with leaves, needles, bark & wood.

 Like everything else on earth, ancient trees sprang from the sea & like all other life, are dependent on water.
 The entire tree has evolved to move water to all its parts.

 When we look at a historic bungalow wood floor, we see the tree’s trunk & branches.
 The trunk’s function is to support the tree’s limbs & to move water & nutrients from the roots to the leaves.
 As the tree grows taller & taller in its reach for the sun, allowing its leaves to photosynthesiz to make food for the tree, it expands in girth to increase its ability to support its increasing height.
-Each year the cambium adds new layers of woody tissue which create the tree’s annual rings which you can easily see.
+Each year the cambium (See the diagram below.) adds new layers of woody tissue which create the tree’s annual rings which you are very visible.

 HISTORIC BUNGALOW WOOD FLOORS 101- ANATOMY OF A TREE